Plus, everything you need to know about the latest Stamp Duty cut!

 In short, Stamp Duty, otherwise known as Stamp Duty Land Tax (SDLT), is a property transaction tax that you pay when purchasing property or piece of land across England & Northern Ireland.

-Payment of Stamp Duty is required within 30 days of completion and applies whether the property you’re purchasing is leasehold or freehold and purchased with cash or a mortgage.
+Payment of Stamp Duty is required within 30 days of completion and applies whether the property you’re purchasing is leasehold or freehold and purchased with cash or a house repayments.

 For those moving to Wales, Stamp Duty is slightly different.
 Discover more about the effects of the Stamp Duty on the Welsh property market here